ps24/parkingCitationsMLAnalysis/README.md

 **Steps:**

-1. Open a Google Colab notebook
+1. Open a Google Colab or Jupyter notebook.
+(Google Colab notebook is recommended).

 2. Open 'MLproject.ipynb' in Google Colab notebook and select 'Runtime' --> 'Run All'